 You do.
 The contract guarantees your right to apply and it is a voluntary program.
 No one may prevent you from or force you to apply.
 However, colleagues and administrators familiar with our program have helpfully recommended PIP to teachers.

-Can I apply to this program if I have not received a U rating or Ineffective rating or formal warning?
+Can I apply to this program if I have not received a U-rating, ineffective rating or a formal warning?

 Yes.
-If you have good reason to believe that you are having trouble, you are welcome to apply.
+If you have good reason to believe that you would benefit from pedagogical support, you are welcome to apply.
 The only requirements are that you are a tenured educator teaching in a fulltime program with regular continuous classes and are committed to high standards of instruction.